hello2sangyun/Dovie/replit.md

 - **YouTube Integration**: Search, preview, and sharing of YouTube videos within chat.
 - **Settings**: Comprehensive account management, AI settings (Smart Inbox filter toggles), language selection, and support.
 - **File Uploads**: Increased per-file upload limit to 100MB with a streamlined attachment flow including inline previews.
+- **File Preview**: Full-screen modal for images (with zoom controls), PDFs (iframe viewer), and files with share/save/forward capabilities using Capacitor APIs.

 ### System Design Choices
 The application prioritizes performance and responsiveness, particularly on mobile devices.
 This includes a "resize: 'none'" keyboard configuration for Capacitor on iOS to prevent input lag, and the removal of main thread blocking operations like eager profile image preloading.
 Loading states are standardized using a single `LoadingSpinner` component for visual consistency.
 Push notifications are refined for a cleaner appearance.